senthilrch/kube-fledged/README.md

 `--docker-client-image:` The image name of the docker client. the docker client is used when deleting images during purging the cache".

+`--image-pull-policy:` Image pull policy for pulling images into the cache.
+Possible values are 'IfNotPresent' and 'Always'.
+Default value is 'IfNotPresent'.
+Default value for Images with ':latest' tag is 'Always'

 `--stderrthreshold:` Log level. set the value of this flag to INFO

 ## Supported Platforms